pnti/yiddish-keys-linux-copy/README.md

-Don't use install scripts which break integrity of system files.
+Don't use install script which breaks the integrity of system files.
-Do these simple steps to add yiddish layout to your linux machine.
+Follow these simple steps to add a Yiddish layout to your Linux machine.

 1. Open yi.txt in text editor; replace xkb_symbols "yiddish"
   with xkb_symbols "yiddish_qwerty" .
 Save and quit.

-2. Copy contents of yiddish camppings contained in yi.txt file to a collective custom file:
+2. Copy the contents of the Yiddish mappings contained in the yi.txt file to a collective custom file:

    `cat yi.txt | sudo tee -a /usr/share/X11/xkb/symbols/custom > /dev/null`